 Welcome to the Mind, Body, Cultural Evolution Lab

 Our goal is to examine the interplay between the human mind, our behaviours and the culture within which we are living.
-We use evolutionary approaches to understand human behaviour, focusing on the similarities and differences across cultures.
+We use evolutionary approaches to understand human behaviour across different levels of explanation (from basic physiology and neuroscience to social and cultural dynamics).

 The research conducted in our lab is using multi-disciplinary theoretical and methodologically approaches to address questions such:

 - What makes us happy and healthy?
-How can use psychological science to help us to be happier, healthier and kinder to each other across different cultures?
+How can we use psychological science to help us to be happier, healthier and kinder to each other across different contexts and cultures?
+What is the role of diet and our environment for health and well-being?

 - Why do humans have rituals?
 Why do we sing, dance, march, pray, chant together?
 What are the effects of ritual on well-being, prosociality, creativity?
 Currently we are focusing on the role of synchronized behaviour, voluntary pain and behavioural rigidity on well-being, cognition and altruism.